Zum Inhalt

 CSV Import

 A Metadata import task can only be started from an existing .csv file on your system.
 Whether the CSV file contains a header or not does not matter.
 Each "csv" row will result in a presentation property.
-Each row must have exactly 6 fields in the following exact order: target entity, property name, label id, language, label name and the value.
+Each row must have exactly 6 fields in the following exact order:

 Warning